Skip to main content

 • You are 55 years of age or older at the time of filing.
 And have had a valid green card.
 And have lived in the U.S. for 15 years.
 This is commonly called the “55/15” exception.

 Note that these applicants can still be required to take the civics test.
 This is the case despite the exemption from the English test.
-Also, if an application fits the two profiles, the civics test may be taken in the applicant's native language.
-This is only if the applicant does not understand the spoken English language enough to take the exam.
+Also, if an application fits the two profiles, the civics test may be taken in the applicant’s native language.
+This is only if the applicant does not understand the English language well enough to take the exam.

 People 65 and older get special consideration in civics tests.
 The special consideration applies if they have at least 20 years of permanent residence when filing.